How To Graph 2x Y 4

 Q: What is the coordinate plane, and why is it important for graphing?

 A: The coordinate plane, also known as the Cartesian plane, is a two-dimensional space formed by two perpendicular lines: the x-axis (horizontal) and the y-axis (vertical).
-It's essential for graphing because it provides a visual framework for representing points and lines defined by equations.
+Plus, it's essential for graphing because it provides a visual framework for representing points and lines defined by equations.
 Each point on the plane is identified by its unique (x, y) coordinates, allowing us to plot and visualize mathematical relationships.

 Q: What is the difference between the slope and the y-intercept of a line?

 A: The slope (m) of a line measures its steepness and direction.
 It's defined as the "rise over run," or the change in y divided by the change in x.
 The y-intercept (b) is the point where the line intersects the y-axis.
-It's the value of y when x is zero.
+And it's the value of y when x is zero.
 The slope determines the line's inclination, while the y-intercept determines its vertical position.

 Q: How do I convert an equation to slope-intercept form?